 - Certiwood Technical Centre v Cedar Shake & Shingle Bureau, 2012 TMOB 207

-The client base of Daniel includes well-known media companies and industry organizations (in the film, television, music, gaming, and publishing sectors), major retailers and consumer products manufacturers, telecommunication providers and content hosts, sports leagues, automakers, banks, insurers and financial services companies, health services providers, and software, electronics and technology manufacturers.
+Daniel’s client base includes well-known media companies and industry organizations (in the film, television, music, gaming, and publishing sectors), major retailers and consumer products manufacturers, telecommunication providers and content hosts, sports leagues, automakers, banks, insurers and financial services companies, health services providers, and software, electronics and technology manufacturers.

-Daniel was named in the enforcement and litigation category in the World Trademark Review 1000 for 2014, 2015, 2016, and 2017 with one firm client stating that he “is just brilliant.
+Daniel was named as an IP Star (Trademark and Copyright) in 2018, with firm clients singling out his "very knowledgeable" and "creative and business-oriented approach".
+The WTR 1000 has recognized Daniel in the enforcement and litigation category from 2014 to the present, with one firm client stating that he “is just brilliant.
 He is very very sharp and is exceptionally conscientious, smart, courteous and very funny too”.
-His contributions were also cited by IP Stars in naming McCarthy Tétrault as a Tier One copyright firm in Canada for 2017.

 Daniel is an adjunct professor in intellectual property law at the Osgoode Hall Law School at York University and a co-author of the texts Intellectual Property Law in Canada: Cases and Commentary (Carswell), Global Privacy and Security Law Reference (Aspen Publishers), and the User's Guide to Canadian Copyright Tariffs (McCarthy Tétrault).
 He was called upon to testify as an expert on the operations of the Copyright Board before the Senate Committee on Banking, Trade and Commerce, with his testimony singled out in the Committee’s subsequent report.